| Related

 David Torrez, is a former member of Tierra.

-rooted in community and roots music - from the Americas, to
+and roots music - from the Americas, to the Caribbean and

-the Caribbean and Africa.
-Having emerged from the artist/activist
+Africa.
+Having emerged from the artist/activist community of

-community of East Los Angeles in 1994, Quinto Sol is roots-reggae
+East Los Angeles in 1994, Quinto Sol is roots-reggae at its

-at its core, woven seamlessly with Latin rhythms like cumbia,
+core, woven seamlessly with Latin rhythms like cumbia, rumba,

-rumba, and son.
-Quinto Sol is a collective of musicians, inspired
+and son.
+Quinto Sol is a collective of musicians, inspired to

 economic issues facing their community.